Thinguyen10/Machine_Learning_Projects/CNN_SkinCancer/README.md

 - `utils.py` — `plot_training_history(history_dict)` plots training/validation loss and accuracy.
 The Streamlit app calls this to visualize results.
 - `create_labels_csv.py` — Scans dataset folders (Train/Test) and
   generates CSV label files (`train_labels.csv`, `test_labels.csv`)
   listing image paths and corresponding class labels.
+These labels are used to train CNN model to predict the disease on future test set.
 - `requirements.txt` — Python dependencies used by the project.

 Configuration & hyperparameters (Streamlit sidebar)